India's 4 labor laws: How to stay compliant

 2. The Industrial Relations Code (IR Code)

-The IR Code covers issues such as trade unions, working conditions in industrial establishments or enterprises, investigation and settlement of labour disputes.
+The IR Code covers issues such as trade unions, working conditions in industrial establishments or enterprises, investigation and settlement of labor disputes.
 It replaces three laws: the Industrial Disputes Act of 1947, the Trade Unions Act of 1926, and the Industrial Employment Act of 1946.

 More flexibility in hiring staff